softprops/porteurbars/README.md

 ## Usage

-### writing templates
+### Creating templates

-Porteurbars defines a convention for writing templates with only two rules
+Porteurbars defines a convention for writing templates with only two rules.

 1) create file at the root of a directory called `default.env` which stores line-oriented key value pairs